 Send, receive, lock, refund, issue, replay, prove, or settle.

-Kaspa builders should start with the user action: a payment, vault rule, asset rule, market, proof, or later app-to-app flow.
-Then choose the simplest state model that can support it.
+Do not start with architecture.
+Start with the user action: a payment, vault rule, asset rule, market, proof, or later app-to-app flow.
+State comes after the action is specific.

 Need terminal commands first?
 Open Kaspa Command Line From Zero.